vercel/modelfusion/docs/integration/model-provider/openai.md

 You can use your fine-tuned `gpt-3.5-turbo` models similarly to the base models.
 Learn more about [OpenAI fine-tuning](https://platform.openai.com/docs/guides/fine-tuning).
 :::

+#### Using vision models

-You can provide an image reference in the user message when you are using vision models such as `gpt-4-vision-preview`:
+You can provide an image in the user message when you are using vision models such as `gpt-4-vision-preview`:

 ```ts
 const text = await generateText({